-This article was written with information from George Hamilton, Field Extension Specialist with New Hampshire Cooperative Extension, and from Dr. Ben Werling, West Michigan Vegetable Educator with Michigan State University Extension.
+This article was written with information from George Hamilton, Field Extension Specialist with New Hampshire Cooperative Extension (retired), and from Dr. Ben Werling, West Michigan Vegetable Educator with Michigan State University Extension.

 Commercial sweet corn growers must use spray application equipment capable of depositing spray material at the ear zone.
 These producers often hail from small, diversified vegetable and fruit farms that sell direct to the customer.
 For example, in 2013 New Hampshire’s Hillsborough County had about 500 acres planted to sweet corn.
 The seven farms ranged from 35 to 80 acres, and five of those farms also had orchards.
 Only one farm used an over the row (high clearance) sprayer, while the rest managed equipment costs by using their orchard airblast sprayers.
 While uncommon in Ontario, airblast application continues to be a very common practice in the US.

 So, if high clearance or aerial application isn’t an option, what are the limitations of using a directed application from an airblast sprayer?
 George wanted to find out, so he used water sensitive paper to compare coverage when spraying mature sweet corn plants.

 He first sprayed an 18 row, and then a 16 row block using a Jacto cannon sprayer.

 The following photo shows (qualitatively) the resultant coverage.
 The top row shows the coverage when the sprayer drives both sides of the 18 row block.
 The bottom row shows the coverage from driving on only one side of an 18 row block.
 Three observations: